bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Go back to the serial console session and the unit should reboot.
 After a minute or so you should be presented with the Debian login prompt where you can log into the system.
-Log in as root.
+Log in as root using the credentials supplied during installation.

     Debian GNU/Linux 11 SC-debian ttyS0

     SC-debian login: root
     Password: SCdebian2022

 ## Post Debian installation steps
 A few Seagate Central specific modifications need to be made to the Debian system.